lsawade/introduction-to-conda/docs/what-is-conda.md

 A package is anything you install using your package manager.
 In particular, a `conda` package is a compressed tarball that contains two things
-1. a module that you can be installed
+1. a module that can be installed
 2. a recipe on 'how to install the module'

 ## Why do we need something to manage packages?